 - Use VPNFirewall to access services only available behind the administrative firewall from locations outside the firewall.

-Some networks do not allow VPN connections.
+Some networks may not allow VPN connections.

 - This is the sometimes the case when you use guest network access at another school.